On the Morita Reduced Versions of Skew Group Algebras of Path Algebras: Introduction

 \section{Introduction}

 In \cite{RR85}, Reiten and Riedtmann initiated the investigation of the skew group algebras of Artin algebras from the viewpoint of homological dimensions and representation theory.
-Their article was followed-up by many research works illustrating the following principle: Artin algebras share many properties, whether of homological or of representation theoretic nature, with their associated skew group algebras.
+Their article was followed up by many research works illustrating the following principle: Artin algebras share many properties, whether of homological or of representation theoretic nature, with their associated skew group algebras.
+For instance, see \cite{MR1913868} for interactions with Koszul duality; \cite{MR2467401,MR3395330} for interactions with piecewise hereditary algebras; and \cite{MR978602,MR2578593} for interactions with preprojective algebras and McKay correspondence.

-Let $\k$ be an algebraically closed field, $Q$ be a finite quiver which may have oriented cycles, and $G$ be a finite group with order not divisible by $\car$ and acting on $\k Q$ by algebra automorphisms in such a way that both the set of (primitive idempotents of) vertices and the vector subspace generated by the arrows are stabilised by this action.
-Following \cite{RR85}, the skew group algebra $\k Q*G$ is hereditary.
+Let ${\mathbbm{k}}$ be an algebraically closed field, $Q$ be a finite quiver that may have oriented cycles, and $G$ be a finite group with order not divisible by $\mathrm{char}({\mathbbm{k}})$ and acting on ${\mathbbm{k}} Q$ by algebra automorphisms in such a way that both the set of (primitive idempotents of) vertices and the vector subspace generated by the arrows are stabilised by this action.
+Following \cite{RR85}, the skew group algebra ${\mathbbm{k}} Q*G$ is hereditary.